pinellolab/haystack_bio/README.md

     $HOME/miniconda/lib/python2.7/site-packages/haystack/haystack_data/genomes

+Note that the path could be slightly different depending on the Anaconda/Miniconda version installed (e.g. $HOME/miniconda2).
 Also note that the *hg19.2bit* file is 778M in size and could take a long time to download on a slow connection.
 To test whether the entire pipeline can run without any problems on your system, please run

          haystack_run_test

-Note: Since the sample test data included in the package is limited to  a small fraction of the genome (i.e. Chromosome 21) and is for four  cell types only, the final motif analysis step in the pipeline might not return any positive findings.
+Since the sample test data included in the package is for 4 cell types only and is limited to a small fraction of the genome (i.e. Chromosome 21), the motif analysis step in the pipeline might not return any positive findings.
+The test run output can be found in the folder $HOME/haystack_test_output.
+Since the sample test data included in the package is limited to  a small fraction of the genome (i.e. Chromosome 21) and is for four  cell types only, the final motif analysis step in the pipeline might not return any positive findings.
 The test run output can be found in the folder $HOME/haystack_test_output.

 How to use *haystack_bio*